Tola-adelase/Tola-adelase/README.md

 ## Profile
-I am a proactive, committed, and enthused graduate of Information technology (BSc.) and Data science (MSc.) with over two years work experience in IT support, End User Support, Front-end deleovpment, Data analysis, Microsoft Azure and Solution softwares, seeking opportunities in an organization where I can harness my knowledge and experience to help achieve beyond the sustained growth.
-Working towards a career as a data scientist.
+I am a proactive, committed, and enthused graduate of Information technology (B.Sc.) and Data Science (M.Sc.), passionate about data cleaning, wrangling, manipulation, and analysis, IT support, End-User Support, and solutions software.
+My experiences include working with several companies to provide quality end-user support and doing several data analysis projects, insights, and reporting.
+Moving forward, I would like to become a top-tier data scientist.

 ## Programming Languages
 * Python